TypeFox/theia-xtext-sprotty-example/README.md

 [![Open in Gitpod](https://gitpod.io/button/open-in-gitpod.svg)](https://gitpod.io/#snapshot/9ec04679-b63e-4093-8650-f1baa4283a8d)

 We use a [yeoman generator](https://github.com/theia-ide/generator-theia-extension) to create the skeleton for a theia-app with a custom extension.
-We turn the latter into a language extension for our DSL by copying the LS from the last stage, adding a grammar for highighting and a bit of glue code.
+We turn the latter into a language extension for our DSL by copying the LS from the last stage, adding a grammar for highlighting and a bit of glue code.
 At the end of this stage, our IDE supports the textual statemachine language.
 Thanks to Xtext's, it already offers validation, content assist, hovers, navigation of references, etc.

 ### Stage 3: Add Live-Diagrams for the DSL with Sprotty